dustinknopoff/TeaCode-Vim-Extension/README.md

 Provides integration with TeaCode https://www.apptorium.com/teacode

 TeaCode is a powerful app, created to write code super fast by expanding short, dynamic code templates into the real code.
 It comes with a simple variable-based language that supports subexpressions, optional patterns and filters.
 Creating new expanders is extremely easy.
-TeaCode supports native editors (Xcode, TextMate, Coda, etc.) as well as Atom, Sublime Text, VSC and JetBrains IDEs (PHPStorm, AppCode, etc.)
+TeaCode supports native editors (Xcode, TextMate, Coda, etc.) as well as Atom, Sublime Text, VSC and JetBrains IDEs (PHPStorm, AppCode, etc.) and now Vim.

 ![](./example.gif)